 - Check out case studies and other resources for methodologies to adapt MAST to specific contexts in Tanzania, Zambia and Mozambique;

 - Learn about the general steps of the MAST approach.
 Note that these steps will need to be customized to the legal, political and institutional context of the country in which MAST is being use;

 - Learn about the technologies that MAST has been used with and access them on Github and partner sites.

 To learn more about MAST, contact Ioana Bouvier, USAID Senior Geospatial Analyst

 Case Studies and other resources for using MAST

 The General Steps of the MAST Approach

 The MAST approach is flexible and can support and respond to land information needs by adapting a wide variety of database management systems, geospatial platforms, and mobile mapping tools.
 In the past, implementing partners have used a combination of open source and commercial solutions, such as PostgreSQL databases, Open Data Kit, custom open source mobile data collection, and applications for data workflow management, GIS analysis, and reporting.
-Below are example links to the Github documentation repositories of various MAST customization efforts; please note that MAST must be adapted to the local context, and thus it is likely that an implementer will need to adapt the code below to fit local needs and requirements.
+This MAST Github repository contains documentation related to various MAST customization efforts; please note that MAST must be adapted to the local context, and thus it is likely that an implementer will need to adapt the code below to fit local needs and requirements.